The Snowy Mountains, located in southern New South Wales, are an iconic Australian treasure, home to a diverse climate, history, fauna and flora.

 Other endangered animals include the mountain pygmy possum which is located in the high country of the park, where you will also find the more common dusky antechinus.
 The area is also home to a booming population of wild horses.

-The flora in the high country is dominated by alpine woodlands, characterised by snow gum and the mountain range is also home to the mountain plum-pine.
+The flora in the high country is dominated by alpine woodlands, characterized by snow gum and the mountain range is also home to the mountain plum-pine.

 Motane and wet sclerophyll forests occur across the ranges, supporting large strains of mountain gum and alpine ash.